fajartd02/fajartd02/README.md

 ## Hello there, I'm Fajar 👋
-A person who envisions driving Indonesia towards technological progress, exhibits exceptional teamwork and communication skills, as demonstrated by his active participation in various campus activities.
-Additionally, he volunteers for tech organizations, where he leads and educates others while striving to improve the quality of the organization.
 - ⚡ Fun fact: I can do all sports and i love it.

 # 🏢 Experiences